Elimination of angular dependency in the quantum three-body problem made easy: Explicit structure of the RSE s

-For $L > 0$, the reduced wave function and RSE in Eq.~\eqref{hamtme} have multicomponent structure, except for the $\textnormal{P}^{\textnormal{e}}$ states, for which the matrix Hamiltonian reduces to a single scalar operator.
-This operator was first derived by Breit \cite{Breit1930} (see Eq.(10) of \cite{Breit1930}) for the helium-like atom with clamped nucleus, together with the analogous operators for the $\textnormal{P}^{\textnormal{o}}$ states (see Eqs.~(12), (18), and~(20) of~\cite{Breit1930}).
-Schwartz extended these results to $L = 0, 1, 2$ (see Appendix I of \cite{Schwartz1961} for details).
-Jackson \cite{Jackson1954} used the irreducible tensor approach to derive RSE for helium with clamped nucleus (see Eq.~(5) of \cite{Jackson1954}). \'{E}fros \cite{Efros1986} extended these expressions (see Eqs.~(22--24) of \cite{Efros1986} corresponding to our Eqs.~(\ref{hkkgnygp2}--\ref{hkk-1gnygp2})) to the finite mass of nucleus (see also Eqs.~(25)--(27) of \cite{Harris2004} in this context).
-Bottcher, Schultz, and Madison \cite{Bottcher1994} derived analogous form of RSE (see Eq.~(22) of \cite{Bottcher1994}) and reported numerical results for $L=0,1$ computed using the basis-spline collocation method.
-Pont and Shakeshaft \cite{Pont1995} derived the RSE (see Eq.~(8--12), (79) and (82)) using unnormalized MBHs with $M=L$ for two-electron atom with clamped nucleus (see Eq.~(\ref{eq:pserror}) above for corrections in these results).
-Frolov and Smith \cite{Frolov1996} revisited the work of \'{E}fros \cite{Efros1986} and reported the general structure and explicit form of the Hamiltonian matrix elements (see Section~II--IV of \cite{Frolov1996}).
-Ma and co-workers demonstrated how to separate the rotational degrees of freedom for quantum three-body system with clamped nucleus using Jacobi coordinates and reported the RSE (see Eq.~(12) of \cite{Ma1999}); a generalization of this approach to $N$-particle systems was also offered \cite{Ma2000, Gu2001, Gu2001a}.
-(Note that Jacobi coordinates complicate considerably the form of the potential energy operator, making it mass dependent.)
-Meremianin and Briggs \cite{MEREMIANIN2003} developed a universal method for separating the angular variables for $N$ particles employing Jacobi vectors and the algebra of irreducible tensors and derived the explicit form of RSE for three particles (see Eq.~(67) of \cite{MEREMIANIN2003}) and four particles (see Eq.~(79) of \cite{MEREMIANIN2003}).
-(Note that the form of the potential energy operator in Eq.~(62) of \cite{MEREMIANIN2003} is incorrect as $\bm{\mathrm{r}}_1$ and $\bm{\mathrm{r}}_2$ are mass-scaled Jacobi vectors and not interparticle coordinates.)
-This brief survey highlights three salient features of the existing literature on the RSE: (i)~most formulations pertain to the clamped-nucleus helium atom, (ii)~derivations commonly rely on irreducible tensor algebra, and (iii)~numerical validation of the resulting expressions---particularly for higher angular momentum states ($L>1$)---remains scarce.
-In contrast, extensive numerical studies are available for $\textnormal{P}^{\textnormal{o}}$ and $\textnormal{P}^{\textnormal{e}}$ states ($L=1$), primarily building on the foundational work of Breit \cite{Breit1930} (for example, consult the work of Breit \cite{Breit1930a}, Traub and Foley \cite{Traub1959}, Pekeris, Schiff, and Lifson \cite{Pekeris1962a}, Perrin and Stewart \cite{Perrin1963}, Machacek, Sanders, and Scherr \cite{Machacek1964}, Schiff, Pekeris, and Lifson \cite{Schiff1965}, Scherr and Machacek \cite{Scherr1965}, Schiff, Lifson, Pekeris, and Rabinowitz \cite{Schiff1965a}, Van Rensbergen \cite{Rensbergen1972}, Drake and Makowski \cite{Drake1988}, Ho \cite{Ho1990} for different numerical estimations related to $\textnormal{P}^{\textnormal{o}}$ states of two-electron systems and the work of Drake and Dalgarno \cite{Drake1970} for numerical estimations related to $\textnormal{P}^{\textnormal{e}}$ states).
-However, for $L > 1$, systematic numerical treatments are considerably fewer, though noteworthy contributions by Warner and Blinder \cite{Warner1978}, Kar and Ho \cite{Kar2009, Kar2008, Kar2009a, Kar2009b, Kar2009c, kar2010}, Aznabayev \textit{et al}. \cite{Aznabayev2015, Aznabaev2018}, and Drake \cite{Drake1972, Drake2023} provide reliable data for selected higher $L$ states.
+For $L > 0$, both the reduced wave function and the RSE in Eq.~\eqref{hamtme} have a multicomponent structure, except for the $\textnormal{P}^{\textnormal{e}}$ states, for which the matrix Hamiltonian reduces to a single operator.
+The explicit form of the RSE for the $\textnormal{P}^{\textnormal{e}}$ and $\textnormal{P}^{\textnormal{o}}$ states was first reported by \textcite{Breit1930} as Eq.~(10) and Eqs.~(12), (18), and~(20), respectively, for the helium-like atom with a clamped nucleus. \textcite{Schwartz1961} in Appendix I of his work extended these results to $L = 2$. \textcite{Jackson1954} used the irreducible tensor approach and \textcite{Pont1995} used unnormalized MBHs\footnote{See the paragraph following Eq.~\eqref{Lambdau} for corrections to these results.} to derive the RSE for a two-electron atom with a clamped nucleus. \textcite{Efros1986} in Eqs.~(22)--(24) [corresponding to our Eqs.~(\ref{hkkgnygp2})--(\ref{hkk-1gnygp2})] presented analogous expressions for the case with a finite nuclear mass [see also Eqs.~(25)--(27) of \textcite{Harris2004} in this context]. \textcite{Bottcher1994} in Eq.~(22) derived an analogous form of the RSE and computed the energy levels for $L=0$ and 1 using the basis-spline collocation method. \textcite{Frolov1996} revisited the work of \textcite{Efros1986} and reported the general structure and explicit form of the Hamiltonian matrix elements. \textcite{Ma1999,Ma2000} demonstrated how to separate the rotational degrees of freedom for a quantum three-body system using Jacobi coordinates\footnote{The choice of Jacobi coordinates considerably complicates the analytical form of the potential energy operator [see footnote~\ref{ft:jacc} and Eq.~(9) of \textcite{Chi2007} for details], making it mass-dependent.
+Note that the evaluation of potential energy integrals over such an operator is numerically challenging.} and reported the RSE [cf.\ Eq.~(12) of \textcite{Ma1999} and Eq.~(17) of \textcite{Ma2000}]; a generalization of this approach to $N$-particle systems was offered by \textcite{Gu2001, Gu2001a}. \textcite{MEREMIANIN2003} developed\footnote{ Note that the form of the potential energy operator in Eq.~(62) of \textcite{MEREMIANIN2003} corresponds to an infinite mass of one of the particles.
+The actual form of the potential for finite masses of all of the particles is given by